filipelsilva/dotfiles/README.md

 	name = <your name here>
 ```

-Also, using `difftastic`, there are diffs using syntax parsing with the
+Also, using `difftastic`, there are diffs using syntax trees with the alias `git
-alias `git difft`.
+difft`.

 ### i3config and i3statusconfig